 31. Butterfly With Sunflower Tattoo

-While butterflies tend to be symbolic of rebirth and new life they can also symbolize the vitality of youth.
-However, these meanings are not always constant as the butterfly itself is symbolic of many things, including grace and beauty.
-Pairing this delicate creature with a sunflower can create a truly stunning tattoo design that will look amazing on anyone’s skin.
+While butterflies tend to be symbolic of rebirth and new life, they can also symbolize the vitality of youth.
+However, these meanings are not always constant, as the butterfly itself is symbolic of many things, including grace and beauty.
+Pairing this delicate creation with a sunflower can create a truly stunning butterfly tattoo design that will look amazing on anyone’s skin.

 32. Sunflower Tattoo With Name

 Sunflowers are cheerful and bright flowers that can instantly fill a person with a sense of happiness.
 Their vibrant yellow color and smiling faces make them the perfect flower to get tattooed.
-It is not surprising then that they are one of the most popular flowers to get tattooed.
-They can be inked on their own, as a pair or even with other flowers like roses and daisies.
+It is not surprising, then, that they are one of the most popular flowers to get tattooed.
+Alone, as a couple, or even as a meaningful memory like a name tattoo, it can stay in your body for years.

 33. Black and Grey Sunflower Tattoo

-Black and grey sunflower tattoos are often the most popular options for getting inked.
-A black and grey sunflower tattoo can be a bit on the edgier side compared to a full-color tattoo.
+Black and gray sunflower tattoos are often the most popular options for getting inked.
+A black and gray sunflower tattoo can be a bit on the edgier side compared to a full-color tattoo.
 It can also help to accentuate the form of the flower.
-If you’re wanting to show off the beautiful form of a flower, a black and grey sunflower tattoo is a great choice.
+If you’re wanting to show off the beautiful form of a flower, a black and gray sunflower tattoo is a great choice.